Hacks-On/CollegeLink/README.md

 - Chatbox fragment(_incomplete_)
 - Home fragment(_incomplete_)

+### How to test this application on your system :

+- First of all, make sure you have [Git](https://git-scm.com/) installed in your system.
+Open CMD and paste - `git clone https://github.com/Hacks-On/CollegeLink`.
+- Now, open Android Studio and open the cloned project.
+- Let the gradle sync/build(some dependencies and SDKs will be downloaded and installed).
+Meanwhile, go to _Tools>Firebase_ and select :
+[^1] Authentication>Authentication using a custom authentication system.
+Connect your app to Firebase and add the FirebaseAuth SDKs to your project.

 ### External services/libraies used :

 - Firebase Authentication(`implementation 'com.google.firebase:firebase-auth:19.0.0'`) : This Firebase service helps in authenticating the users and logging them it/out.
 It is currently being done using _email_ and _password_.